About Us

 The New Seed Directive

 With the support of the European Commission, industry giants have been trying to introduce labeling thresholds under a new Seed Directive for conventional seeds of various crops since 2002.
-What does this mean for farmers, who do not wish to plant genetically modified seeds?
-Would farmers' freedom to choose be preserved under the proposed Seed Directive?
+What does this mean for farmers, who do not want to plant genetically modified seeds?
+Would the freedom of farmers to choose be preserved under the proposed Seed Directive?
 If it is left up to the EU Commission, farmers will not be able to avoid planting genetically modified seeds in the future.
-Every 330th mais or rape plant, tomatoe, turnip, or potato growing on a conventional or organic farm in Europe could be a genetically modified organism (GMO) according to the EU Commission's concept for a 0.3% threshold.
+Every 330th mais or rape plant, tomato, turnip or potato growing on a conventional or organic farm in Europe could be a genetically modified organism (GMO) according to the EU Commission's concept for a 0.3% threshold.
 In the case of mais, this would amount to over 300 genetically modified plants per hectare.
-GMOs would be able to propagate in supposedly GM-free cultivation - where not a single farmer has deliberately planted a genetically modified variety.
+GMOs would be able to propagate in supposedly GM-free cultivation - even though not a single farmer has deliberately planted a genetically modified variety.
 Unlike with chocolate or vegetable oil, seeds can reproduce and multiply, and their offspring can fertilize other plants.
 The contamination threshold suggested by the EU Commission could even lead to entire harvests exceeding the level above which food and feed must be labeled as genetically modified (max.
 0.9%).
 Farmers and food producers would have to test all their products for the presence of GMOs in order to comply with labeling regulations.
 This would cause massive problems, costs and risks all along the food production chain.
 Moreover, it would be virtually impossible to recall a GMO variety once it has been approved.
 If such a recall became necessary for health or environmental safety reasons, all seeds, which could possibly contain these GMOs, would have to be recalled.
 Setting a seed threshold value for contamination would be the factual demise of GM-free farming.

 We Need Your Support!